handhurin/embedded-prog-tutorial/exercice-1/ReadmeEN.md

 If you want to run a Makefile which is not called Makefile or makefile, you need to run `make -f filename`.
 But it is conventional to name the main Makefile Makefile (without extension).

-A Makefile can include other Makefiles, this is a method often used to avoid ending up with one gigantic Makefile but several makefiles, each specialised for one action.
+A Makefile can include other Makefiles, this is a method often used to avoid ending up with one gigantic Makefile but several makefiles, each specialized for one action.
 It is generally accepted that these secondary makefiles have the .mk extension at the end of the file name.
 To include a makefile in a makefile, simply write `include makefilename`.

 A common use for secondary makefiles is the path.mk file, in which all the project paths are stored as variables.